FedeSCode/MoviesApp/README.md

 ## Live Demo

+You need an explorer (All Types!) and internet to have acces to the website.

-A live demo is avaible <a href="https://moviesapp-ti0s.onrender.com/home" >here!!</a>
+Here is a live demo : <a href="https://moviesapp-ti0s.onrender.com/home" >here!!</a>

 ## 📝 Table of Contents